 - Administration of antiepileptics (or changes in dosage or cessation)

-Here is an abbreviated list of strategies that can be taken to reduce the odds of needless and commonly predictable falling accidents:
+Here is an abbreviated list of tips and strategies that can be taken to reduce the odds of predictable and unnecessary falling accidents:

 - Clutter: A home full of clutter is asking for trouble.
 Make it your strategy in an Alzheimer’s patient’s home to routinely put pieces of furniture and other odd items away neatly where they belong, and keep passageways clear.

 - Light: Keep all the areas where the patient dwells well lit, and place night lights throughout the areas of likely passage such as from the bedroom to the bathroom, back and forth to the kitchen, and on any staircases that may be used.

 - Slip resistant mats and materials: Replace throw-rugs throughout the home with slip-resistant rugs, and fix other items sternly on the staircase so that handrails and possible carpeting are fastened securely.